Nerajno/Terminus/README.md

 ### Hosted on :
 **Netlify** and **Github Pages**

-Screenshot of the Programme Running
+Screenshot of the Page Running
 ![Image of Screenshot](https://github.com/Nerajno/Terminus/blob/master/Jan_Screen_Shot.png)